Mounts Baths

-Mounts Baths is a swimming pool in Northampton, England.
-Built in 1936, it is notable for its Art Deco style.
+Mounts Baths is a public swimming baths in Northampton, England, built 1935—1936.
+It is notable for its Art Deco style.

 It is a Grade II listed building, listed on 28 January 2013.
-It is regarded by Historic England as "a particularly good example of a Modern Movement swimming pool".
+It is regarded by Historic England as "a particularly good example of a Modern Movement swimming pool", noting "especially the Art Deco hot rooms" of its Victorian-style Turkish bath, one of the last such baths still open in the British Isles.

 History

-Mounts Baths was built in the 1930s, as part of a civic centre built on the site of a recently demolished prison.
+Mounts Baths was built as part of a civic centre located on the site of a recently demolished prison.
 The civic centre also included a fire station with accommodation, and a police station and courts.

 The committee overseeing the construction was chaired by Councillor W. J. Bassett-Lowke.
 He was interested in Modernism; the interior of his home, 78 Derngate, was remodelled in Art Deco style.
 A competition to design the baths was won by J. C. Prestwich & Sons of Leigh, Lancashire.
 It was built by A. Glenn & Son of Northampton; Sir Alexander Gibb & Partners were the engineers.
 Construction began in 1935, and the building was opened in October 1936.